-5 Learni ng outcomes and competences:
+Domain competence:

-Domain competence: After attending the course, the students will be able
+After attending the course, the students will be able

-to describe fault models, DFT techniques, and test tools, to explain and apply the underlying models and algorithms for fault simulation and te generation, to analyze systems with respect to their testability and to derive appropriate test strategie
+- to describe fault models, DFT techniques, and test tools, - to explain and apply the underlying models and algorithms for fault simulation and test generation, - to analyze systems with respect to their testability and to derive appropriate test strategies.

-Key qu The stu ualifications: udents
+Key qualifications:

+The students

-• h are able to apply the practiced strategies for propage experience in presenting their solutions to the competences by principles. their fellow studer
+- are able to apply the practiced strategies for problem solving across varying disciplines, - have experience in presenting their solutions to their fellow students, and - know how to improve their competences by private study.

-6 Asses sments:

-⊠Final module exam (MAP) □Module exam ((MP) □Part ial module exams (MTP)

-711 Type of examination Duration or Weighting for the

-ZU Type of examination scope module grade

-a) Written or Oral Examination or Presentation 120-180 min or 30-45 min or 30 min 100%
+zu Type of examination Duration or scope Weighting for the module grade a) Written or Oral Examination or Presentation 120-180 min or 30-45 min or 30 min 100% zu Type of achievement Duration or Scope SL / QT a) written excercises CA

-7 Study Achievement:

-none

-8 Prereq uisites for participation in examinations:

-None

-9 Prereq uisites for assigning credits:
+Academic achievement in the courses of the module according to § 39 Special Regulations.
+Details on the form and scope or duration will be announced by the instructor within the first three weeks of the lecture period at the latest.

+Prerequisite for the participation in the module final examination is the passing of the academic achievement on the course "VLSI-Testing".

 The credit points are awarded after the module examination (MAP) was passed.

-10 Weighing for overall grade:

-The module is weighted according to the number of credits (factor 1).

-11 Reuse in degree courses or degree course version ons :

-keine

-12 Modul e coordinator: